You are here:

 Chemical Kinetics Department

-Reducing pollutant emissions and increasing combustion efficiency while simultaneously taking aspects of economic efficiency into account is one of the greatest challenges in the development of novel combustion technologies.
+Fuel flexibility, reducing pollutant emissions and increasing combustion efficiency, while simultaneously taking aspects of economic viability into account, is one of the greatest challenges in the development of novel combustion technologies.
 In recent years, modeling and simulation have proved to be excellent new tools for addressing these challenges.
-Experimental techniques in combination with numerical models are therefore applied rigorously by the Department to predict the reaction kinetics of combustion processes and the formation of pollutants for various fuels, and in this way to achieve progress in the optimization of combustion processes.
+Experimental techniques in combination with numerical models are therefore applied rigorously by the Department to predict the reaction kinetics of combustion processes and the formation of pollutants for various gaseous and liquid fuels, and in this way to achieve progress in the optimization of combustion processes.

 Gas Turbines Department